-Tonina Saputo is a singer/songwriter, bassist, music journalist and poet from St. Louis, Missouri who performs her original music along with her arrangements of covers in both Spanish and English.
+Tonina is an independent singer/songwriter, bassist, music journalist and poet from St. Louis, Missouri who performs her original music along with her arrangements of covers in both Spanish and English.

 In October of 2016, Tonina travelled to Spain to perform at the National Auditorium of Madrid.
 She also performed her first showcase in March, 2017 at the Ellas Crean music festival in Madrid and shortly graduated from Berklee College of Music earning two degrees.
 Tonina had a big year in 2018.
 She opened for Grammy-Award winning artist, Lalah Hathaway in St. Louis, travelled to perform at the Catania Jazz Festival in Sicily, and was named one of NPR’s favorite new artists of 2018 and then listed as one of NPR’s top 10 artists of 2018.
-She now performs solo and with her quartet at local venues in St. Louis and around the world.
+Her interpretation of “Historia de un Amor” was placed on former president Barack Obama’s top songs list of 2018.
+She now performs solo and with her quartet in St. Louis and around the world.